 Sound Quality

 Sound quality is one of the best features of these headphones.
-They are designed to have a fairly flat frequency response without a much emphasis on any particular part of the spectrum.
+They are designed to have a fairly flat frequency response without much extra emphasis on any particular part of the spectrum.
 They are more present in the highs and lows than in the mids.
 Clarity-wise, they deliver very clear highs and mids as well as well-defined bass.
 This makes them very useful for mixing reference and studio environments.

 Some listeners have noticed some sibilance in the highs, nothing overly bad but it is still there for those that can hear it.
 Some listeners have also said that while the lows and highs sound pronounced, the mids sometimes feel subdued.
-Listeners have also said that even with the closed back design, they have a very spacious and natural sound field.

 Closed Ear Design